Have questions? Speak to our expert Trek Advisors

 A surprise in scenery every hour

-Count the sudden scenery changes as you do the Rupin Pass trek.
-It is a unique combination of high-altitude adventure with stunning changes in scenery —a combination so rare that it makes the Rupin Pass one of the top treks to do in India.
+The Rupin Pass trek is an orchestra of landscapes.
+Every twist and turn reveals something extraordinary.
+We have seen no other trek that offers such a unique blend of high-altitude adventure with stunning changes in scenery.
+This combination is so rare that it makes the Rupin Pass one of the top treks to do in India.

 Rupin Pass - Complete Trek Information